LerBigDev/language-todotxt/README.md

 # Language Todo.TXT Plus - Syntax highlighting for Todo.TXT

-This is for comfort work with Todo.TXT-formatted `*.txt` files.
+This is for comfort work with Todo.TXT-formatted `*.todo.txt` files.

 If you don't know anything about Todo.TXT, go to [TodoTXT.com](http://todotxt.com) and read all about it!
 It's worth it. :smile: